Local Lipschitz continuity in the initial value and strong completeness for nonlinear stochastic differential equations: Strong completeness of SDEs

 \chapter{Strong completeness of SDEs}

-The theory developed in Subsection~\ref{sec:two_solution} can be used to establish \emph{strong completeness} of SDEs with non-globally Lipschitz continuous nonlinearities by combining it with a suitable Kolmogorov argument; see Lemma~\ref{lem:strong_completeness_uniform} and Lemma~\ref{lem:strong_completeness_marginal} below.
-As, e.g., in the proof of Theorem~2.4 in Zhang~\cite{Zhang2010} we exploit that local Lipschitz continuity estimates on a time interval of positive length are sufficient to establish strong completeness on the whole time interval $ [0,\infty) $.
+The theory developed in Subsection~\ref{sec:two_solution} can be used to establish \emph{strong completeness} of SDEs with non-globally Lipschitz continuous nonlinearities by combining it with a suitable Kolmogorov argument; see Theorem~\ref{thm:strong_completeness_uniform} and Theorem~\ref{thm:strong_completeness_marginal} below.